sait-wbdv/course-outlines/dsgn270/README.md

 # DSGN 270: Web Design Fundamentals

 This course will introduce the best practices in web design theory including web usability, vector image design and user experience design.
+Topics such as responsive design, visual hierarchy, and interface design.

 Credits: 1.5